 Leadership Team

-The Leadership Team of Engineering Leaders of Tomorrow is comprised of dedicated students and advisors from the three core clubs.
+The Leadership Team of Engineering Leaders of Tomorrow is comprised of dedicated students and advisors from the six core clubs.
 It is broken down into four committees.
 Each committee is responsible for a part of the conference.
 Further detail is given below, along with who leads each committee and their contact information.

 Corporate Relations